-- Ask for the latest translation memory tools.
-To help you save time and money on your translation projects, choose a vendor that takes advantage of translation memory software.
-This software captures your source language phrases and pairs them with their approved translations.
-When you update your content or translate new content, the software finds the approved translation and recycles it — ensuring consistency across all versions.
-Plus, translation memory helps reduce costs since you don’t have to constantly re-translate the same words and phrases over and over again.
+Choose a translation agency that uses the most up-to-date translation memory software.
+This software captures source language phrases and pairs them with their approved translations.
+When you update content or translate new content, the software finds the approved translation and recycles it, which ensures consistency across all versions.
+Plus, translation memory helps save time and money since you don’t have to retranslate the same words and phrases over and over again.

-You have editors review your original, source text.
-Your translations should get the same treatment.
-Before you hire a translation vendor, make sure that vendor has native, target language editors to review the translations and ensure a high level of QA.
+You have editors review your original source text and your translations should get the same treatment.
+Before you hire a translation partner, make sure they offer native target language editors to review the translations and ensure a high level of QA.

-In-country review is the last step in the translation process.
-More than likely, the review can be done by someone from your in-country team who is a native speaker and who knows your products and brand in-depth.
-Reviewers should be involved before translation begins so they can help create the initial glossary and style guide, learn about the background and goals of the translation, and lastly, so that they can set aside time in their schedules for the actual review.
-Getting them on board at the beginning will help smooth this final step in the process and help guarantee an on-time launch.
+In-country review is an important step in the translation process.
+Perhaps someone from your in-country team who is a native speaker and knows your products and brand in detail can complete the in-country review, or perhaps your translation partner will take care of it.
+Reviewers should be involved before translation begins so they can help create the initial glossary and style guide, learn about the background and goals of the translation, and schedule time for the actual review.
+Having them on board from the beginning will help smooth out this final step in the process and ensure an on-time launch.